 Restrict login to your site for whitelisted users only, protect against "lazy"

-You may want to restrict access to login to your site for few of registered users only
+You may want to restrict access to login to your site for a few registered

-This module react to such behavior by returning error 404 or 403 (you can select which)
+This module reacts to such behavior by returning error 404 or 403 (you can